dolmades/dolmades-cli/README.md

  * Will dolmades focus on a particular distribution?
 I develop under Linux Mint, so Ubuntu and Debian-based distros might be most compatible.
 I plan to keep compatibility to major distributions though.
  * Why does the syntax for the recipes change?
 So that it can evolve!
 As of now the syntax may change for **every** version.
 This does not matter since dolmades recipes will work when the `VERSION` of the recipe matches the `dolmades` run script.
 Exported dolmades will contain all scripts necessary to rebuild and rerun the dolmade.
  * Will the syntax for the recipes be fixed anytime?
 Probably.
 But not in the prototypical implementation phase.
  * How secure is the sandboxing?
-By default proot is used which is not really secure but more or less save since it prevents to accidentally destroy data on the host system.
-Later it will be possible to use singularity which is a real chroot environment, and this offers better security.
+If singularity is installed it will be used after installation by default.
+This offers real chrooted environments.
+Otherwise proot is used as a fallback which is not really secure but relatively safe since it prevents accidental destruction of data on the host system.
  * Will dolmades support ever MacOSX or Windows?
 Maybe.
 But not for the foreseeable future.
  * Is it enough to lookup ingredients by SHA256?
 TODO